schilkp/Tonbandgeraet/docs/doc/porting_critical_sections.md

   }
 ```

-## Critical Sections & Mulit-core Support
+## Critical Sections & Multi-core Support

-No adaption of a critical section implementation is necessary when moving to a multi-core configuration,
+No adaptation of a critical section implementation is necessary when moving to a multi-core configuration,
 as Tonbandgerät protects all static resources that are accessed from multiple cores with spinlocks.